+Appendix 1

-Appendix 1 Wiltshire Council - Exclusion from school
+Wiltshire Council - Exclusion from school

 'Only a headteacher can exclude a pupil and this must be on disciplinary grounds.
 Any decision to exclude should be made rationally and must be lawful (with respect to the legislation relating directly to exclusions and a school's wider legal duties), reasonable, fair, and proportionate.'
 (DfE).
 The headteacher must, without delay notify parents, the Exclusions Officer at Wiltshire Council and the child's social worker/Virtual School Headteacher (as appropriate) of;

-- · the duration, start and end dates of a suspension or, the fact that the exclusion is permanent; - · the reasons for the exclusion; - · parents' right to make representations to the governing body and how the pupil may be included in this;
+- the duration, start and end dates of a suspension or, the fact that the exclusion is permanent; - the reasons for the exclusion; - parents' right to make representations to the governing body and how the pupil may be included in this; - how any representations should be made to governors, depending on the length of the exclusion.

-how any representations should be made to governors, depending on the length of the exclusion.
-Secondary schools must follow the Service Level Agreement (SLA) with Wiltshire Council.
+Secondary schools within the Service Level Agreement (SLA) with Wiltshire Council must follow the terms of that agreement .